Page Reviewed / Updated - May 2019

 In addition to the state specific programs that assist in covering the cost of elderly care in West Virginia, there are also federal and non-profit programs available.
 In order to find other programs that assist in paying for care or reduce your out-of-pocket cost, make sure to use our Resource Locator Tool.
 This tool makes it easy to locate and consider all of your options and choose the program that best fits the circumstances.
 Eldercare loans and programs that aid veterans with assisted living are other available options.

-As one can see, West Virginia has an extremely large range in cost when it comes to elderly care throughout the state.
+As one can see, West Virginia has a somewhat large range in cost when it comes to elderly care throughout the state.
 Given this fact, one of the keys to finding the most affordable care is to appropriately determine what type of care is needed and to find high quality care at an affordable rate.
 Our organization provides a free service to assist seniors and their families in matching care needs with budget in their preferred geographic location within the state.
 Get started here.